First 3 months

 Vitamin K

-Newborn babies can receive a vitamin K injection shortly after birth.
-This helps their blood to clot and prevents bleeding.
-Newborn babies do not get enough vitamin K during pregnancy or from breast milk, so the injection is very important to bring their levels up.
+Babies don’t get enough vitamin K during pregnancy or from breast milk, so the injection is very important to boost their levels.

 Hepatitis B vaccination